noface-0/S-NAS/README.md

   - Layer configurations (filters, kernel sizes, etc.)
   - Advanced features (skip connections, normalization, etc.)

+#### Detailed Complexity Level Explanation

+Complexity levels control how architectures evolve during search, gradually expanding from simple to more sophisticated:

+**Level 1 (Simple)**
+- Restricts architectures to a maximum of 3 layers
+- Limits network types to basic CNNs and MLPs
+- Restricts filter counts to smaller values (≤ 128)
+- Disables skip connections and batch normalization
+- Uses only ReLU activations
+- Creates a focused search space of simple architectures that train quickly

+**Level 2 (Moderate)**
+- Allows up to 5 layers
+- Expands network types to include ResNet, MobileNet, and Enhanced MLP
+- Permits moderate filter counts (up to 256)
+- Allows batch normalization and some skip connections
+- Supports various activation functions (ReLU, Leaky ReLU, ELU)
+- Builds on promising architectures from Level 1 by adding complexity

+**Level 3 (Complex)**
+- Allows full range of layers (up to the maximum defined in the search)
+- Includes all network types (including DenseNet, ShuffleNetV2, EfficientNet)
+- Supports maximum filter counts (up to 512)
+- Enables all advanced features (skip connections, residual blocks, etc.)
+- Allows all activation functions and normalization techniques
+- Fine-tunes the most promising architectures with sophisticated components

+The search transitions between these levels automatically based on progress and can be visualized in real-time through the UI.
+Here's how to configure complexity in different search methods:

+**In the UI:**
+- For **PNAS Search**: Set the "Maximum Complexity Level" slider (1-3) in the search parameters
+- For **Evolutionary Search**: Enable/disable progressive search using the checkbox
+- For **PNAS+ENAS Combined**: Controls both the maximum complexity and the transition schedule

+**Via Command Line:**
+- For PNAS: `--max-complexity 2` (default) to set maximum complexity level
+- For Evolutionary: `--enable-progressive true` to enable progressive complexity
+- For Combined: `--max-complexity 3 --enable-progressive true`

+The progress bars in the UI will show which complexity level the search is currently exploring, and transitions are visible in the search visualization.

  **Note on Progressive Search and MLP Bias**

   When using progressive search with datasets like MNIST, you may notice a bias toward MLP architectures in the search results.
 This occurs because: